inaimathi/langnostic/drafts/an-interesting-question.md

 Ok, now.
 Because I'm not an engineer, I get to crib from the internet about the actual calculations once this data gathering is complete.
 Specifically, [here's](https://www.rc-electronics-usa.com/battery-electronics-101.html) how to calculate the Joules output by a battery, and the spec sheet on Lenovo laptop batteries has numbers on their [output voltage](https://www.laptop-ac-adapters.co.uk/lenovo-thinkpad-a275-laptop-battery-233652.html).
 Specifically, 11.4V.

-Ok, so `acpi -bi` tells me that my primary battery on this machine is full at around 4440mAh.
-I say "around", because output varies slightly on each call, which tells me that this is an (acceptably accurate) estimate
+`acpi -bi` tells me that my primary battery on this machine is full at around 4440mAh.
+I say "around", because output varies slightly on each call, which tells me that this is an estimate

 ```sh
 inaimathi@one:~/$ acpi -bi